ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### input-selector (optional)

 A query selector for a single date picker's input.
-If this is omitted, the date picker will automatically generate a hidden input field.
+If this is omitted, the date picker automatically generates a hidden input field.
 It will assign it a name `date` or `${id}-date` using the date picker's id.
 If either of these conflict with an existing element in the form, an error will be emitted.